 The soil was tested on different fronts as air-dried soil was passed through a 5mm screen (assuring any organic debris was removed) was taken and then moistened to convert to a plastic state.
 After rolling into a cylindrical shape of approximately 20mm (3/4 inch) diameter, the sample was cut into 25mm (1 inch) lengths and rolled carefully into smooth spherical balls of approximately 25mm diameter.
 Six most evenly shaped balls were retained and dried at room temperature for four days.
 After drying, the balls were placed between 2 firms, flat surfaces, and pressed down and the weight at which balls broke was noted down, and the average weight was 85kg.

 The result satiated the strength requirement of the Nandipur clay.
 Another test was also performed by making a ball of soil sample after moistening and putting it in a glass of water.
 As a result, the soil did not segregate into layers and contents which proved that it was good to use it for the pitch.

-Utilisation of Clay and Silt in Different Proportions to make top layer
+The utilization of Clay and Silt in Different Proportions to make the top layer

-So, different proportions of clay and silt were used in top dressing soil of both pitches.
+So, different proportions of clay and silt were used in the top-dressing soil of both pitches.
 In the first pitch, 100% clay and no silt were laid down in top dressing soil.
 But in the second pitch, 50% clay and 50% silt were used.